Baikonur

-The rented area is an ellipse measuring 90 km east to west by 85 km north to south, with the cosmodrome situated at the area's centre.
+The Russian controlled area is an ellipse measuring 90 km east to west by 85 km north to south, with the cosmodrome situated at the area's centre.

-Foreign visitors need pre-approval from the Russian authorities to visit both the town of Baikonur itself and the Cosmodrome.
-Foreign visitors need to obtain a written approval which is completely separate from having a regular Russian visa.
+Foreign visitors and tourists can visit the cosmodrome and city but need to obtain a specific permit from Roscosmos.

 History

 The original Baikonur (Kazakh for "wealthy brown", i.e. "fertile land with many herbs") is a mining town 320 kilometres northeast of the present location, near Dzhezkazgan in Kazakhstan's Karagandy Region.
 Starting with Vostok 1 in April 1961, the launch site was given this name to cause confusion and keep the location secret.
 (The original Baikonur's residents took advantage of the confusion by ordering and receiving many scarce materials before government officials discovered the deception.)
 Baikonur's railway station predates the base and retains the old name of Tyuratam.
 This was the original Soviet railway station (railhead) on the Moscow to Tashkent Railway that the Cosmodrome was initially named after.

 The fortunes of the city have varied according to those of the Soviet or Russian space program and its Baikonur Cosmodrome.

 Due to the city's military and scientific significance, it was closed off by Soviet authorities.
 It did not appear on maps available to the general public during the Soviet period prior to perestroika.

 The Soviet government established the Nauchno-Issledovatel'skii Ispytatel'nyi Poligon N.5 (NIIIP-5), or Scientific-Research Test Range N.5 by its decree of 12 February 1955.
 The U-2 high-altitude reconnaissance plane found and photographed the Tyuratam missile test range (cosmodrome Baikonur) for the first time on 5 August 1957.

 The town has unique ties with space, and hence the history of the rocket building and space binds all the sights in the area and the cosmodrome.
 However, there are only a few exceptions: old locomotive, an Orthodox Church and a new mosque.

 The city administratively belongs to the Odintsovsky District of Moscow Oblast.

+In addition, in accordance with the Agreement between the Russian Federation and the Republic of Kazakhstan, the city of Baikonur (a city of regional subordination in the Kyzylorda region of the Republic of Kazakhstan) shall be granted unofficial status of a city of federal significance of the Russian Federation in relations with the Russian Federation for the period of its lease of the Baikonur cosmodrome complex (until 2050) however, it is not part of Russia - the agreement directly defines the city as an administrative unit of Kazakhstan, although it operates under a lease.